fshaikhadoop/setup-virtualmachine-using-vagrant/README.md

      $cd /data/centos7

-Now add the box to vagrant by using below command
+-->Now add the box to vagrant by using below command

      $vagrant box add <boxname>.box --name centos7

    ### --name tag is used to recognize the vagrnat box easily. u can replace name centos7 with any name u want.

--->once it is successfully add u will get the message " the box is successfully added to libvirt " <<if u r using virualbox then u will see the message as " the box is successfully added to vitualbox "
+--> once it is successfully add u will get the message " the box is successfully added to libvirt " <<if u r using virualbox then u will see the message as " the box is successfully added to vitualbox "

--->Now we have to initialize the vagrant box by using
+--> Now we have to initialize the vagrant box by using

     $vagrant init

   once the initiaization is done, corresponding "Vagrantfile" will be created in the directory.

--->
+-->  Edit the vagrant file as per ur requirement using any editor and save the changes

+      Vagrant.configure("2") do |config|  #<< specigies configuration >>
+      config.vm.box = "centos/7"          #<< specify the vagrant box name u have given >>
+      config.vm.hostname= "centos7.itversity.com" #<< specify the hostname u want to use for vm >>
+      config.vm.network "private_network", ip: "192.168.33.10" #<< configure the ip address >>
+      config.vm.provider "libvirt" do |lvm|  #<< specify the vm provider libvirt or virtualbox >>
+      #If u want to customize the allocation of  memory , storage and cpus u can specify as below
+      # Customize Memory, CPUs and Storage
+      lvm.memory = "4096"
+      lvm.cpus = "1"
+      lvm.storage :file, :size => '40G'
+    end
+    end

+--> Now its time to start the added virutal machine box using,

+     $vagrant up

+--> Once its started u can check the status of VM using

+     $vagrant status <or> $vagrant global-status

+--> Now login to the VM using command

+     $vagrant ssh <Serverhostname u have specified><optional when u r running only one virtual machine>

+--> Above all operations to be done inside the vagrant folder u have created.

+<<< Now we learnt how to deploy a single virtual machine using "vagrant" , in the next document will post how to deploy multiple virtual machines and their configuration.
+Thank you all.>>>